tylerlrhodes/bagombo/README.md

 * Add Author Profile Page

 ### Goals for 0.4
-* Implement Repository patter for data access (or CQRS)
+* Implement Repository pattern for data access (or CQRS)
 * More unit tests
 * GUI enhancements and more color!
 * Easier to install